vysakhchandran/upfeatqanda/cloud-computing/answers.md

    with deployments, ingresses, configmaps, etc, or terraform config files, templates, etc).
 Be sure to include how you would manage secrets and values as well as any setup instructions and notes.

 Laravel k8 helm deployment are well described in [here](https://www.digitalocean.com/community/tutorials/how-to-deploy-laravel-7-and-mysql-on-kubernetes-using-helm)  Apologies for taking the shortcut.
+[Here is a flaskapi test deployment in k8 i have created a month back](https://github.com/vysakhchandran/deptominikube) for another interview(unfortunately i had to turndown the offer )

 3. Suppose we wanted to deploy this onto a cloud provider instead.
 Using the provider of your choice (AWS, GCP, etc),